SailGP to return to San Francisco, New York in 2020

 The San Francisco regatta will be May 2-3 before the global championships shift to the Hudson River off Manhattan on June 12-13.

 Team Australia, skippered by Tom Slingsby, will defend its inaugural championship.
-Slingsby’s crew won the $1 million, wininer-take-all finale over Team Japan last month.
+Slingsby’s crew won the $1 million, winner-take-all finale over Team Japan last month.

 Rome Kirby and his all-American squad will be looking to improve on its last-place finish in 2019.
 They had their first race win during the New York regatta.
 The other returning teams are China, France and Great Britain.
 The league plans to add at least one additional team during Season 2.